Steven Whyte: Artistic style

 The human form is Whyte's preferred subject, and he typically works with live models whenever possible.
 His sculptures are ultimately cast in bronze, but they begin as clay.

 Steven Whyte describes himself as a "sculptor of people" and although his pieces are reminiscent of classical figures, Whyte chooses to put importance on "the emotional quality and impact of the sculpture" more than the adherence to traditional technique.
 Whyte intends for his work to have "narrative and tangible personality".

 Whyte currently works in a studio that is open to the public.
-The interaction and response has become a part of his work.
-“There's a constant energy.
-It's like when a film actor does theater and suddenly there's no distance between his work and the audience, the response is both immediate and honest.”

 Public collections

 Public collections (selected)

 Smithsonian National Portrait Gallery, Washington, D.C.

 Smithsonian National Museum of African American History and Culture, Washington, D.C.